 A Crow, half-dead with thirst, came upon a Pitcher which had once been full of water; but when the Crow put its beak into the mouth of the Pitcher he found that only very little water was left in it, and that he could not reach far enough down to get at it.
 He tried, and he tried, but at last had to give up in despair.
 Then a thought came to him, and he took a pebble and dropped it into the Pitcher.
 Then he took another pebble and dropped it into the Pitcher.
 Then he took another pebble and dropped that into the Pitcher.
 Then he took another pebble and dropped that into the Pitcher.
 Then he took another pebble and dropped that into the Pitcher.
 Then he took another pebble and dropped that into the Pitcher.
 At last, at last, he saw the water mount up near him, and after casting in a few more pebbles he was able to quench his thirst and save his life.

-Whether Aesop (or whomever penned the fable attributed to him) knew that crows could actually do this is unknown, but it’s likely he did.
-Pliny the Elder apparently observed something like this about 2,000 years ago, and while that leaves a roughly 500 year gap unaccounted for, the coincidence seems incredibly unlikely.
+Whether Aesop (or whoever penned the fable attributed to him) knew that crows could actually do this is unknown, but it’s likely he did.
+Pliny the Elder apparently observed something like this about 2,000 years ago, and while that leaves a roughly 500-year gap unaccounted for, the coincidence seems incredibly unlikely.
 Either way, perhaps there’s another lesson to be learned from the fable of the Crow and the Pitcher: don’t underestimate the intelligence of others.
 They just might surprise you.

 From the Archives: Window Pains: Birds and glass don’t mix.